-Vienna Trip Planner & Walking Route Optimizer
+Vienna AI Trip Planner & Travel Itinerary Guide

 Vienna, the capital of Austria with a population of 1.9 million, has been ranked as the world's most livable city multiple times and serves as a living museum of imperial European culture.
 The historic center, a UNESCO World Heritage Site, is encircled by the 5.3 km Ringstrasse boulevard built in the 1860s on the site of the former city walls.
 The city contains over 100 museums, 27 castles and palaces, and more than 50 theaters and opera houses, with the Vienna State Opera alone staging over 300 performances per year.
 Schönbrunn Palace, the former Habsburg summer residence with 1,441 rooms, sits just 5 km from St. Stephen's Cathedral in the city center.

-Why Use RouteWhiz in Vienna?
+Why Use RouteWhiz in Vienna

 Best Neighborhoods for Walking